jjosetheman/ps2-midi/README.md

 and other specials (shift, control, arrows, etc) are assigned to percussion instruments.

-This is based almost entirely on other peoples' work, see the attribution section below.
+This is based extensively on other peoples' work, see the attribution section below.
 I found a PS/2 keyboard library and a soft-uart library and hooked them together.

 ### Pin Assignments: